LISTEN TO AUDIO OF THIS CONTENT

 Women who are pregnant or breastfeeding, children under 16, people with liver problems and or ulcerative lesions affecting their stomach or intestines should not take phenibut.
 Not much research is available regarding how it interacts with pre-existing conditions but users should view phenibut contraindications as the medical community views opioid contraindications.

 No antidote for an overdose exists.
 Emergency doctors typically use gastric lavage, activated charcoal and supportive treatments to reduce overdose effects.
 No deaths have yet been reported from overdosing on phenibut.
-However, first-time users often overdose on phenibut because it takes an hour or more for users to feel the effects.
+However, first-time users often overdose because it takes an hour or more for users to feel the effects.
 Consequently, users will take another dose of phenibut because they don’t think the first dose is working.
 Overdosing on this drug causes extreme;

 - dangerously low blood pressure